Best Cardio For Weight Loss 2024: Top 12 Effective Cardio Exercises

 Jumping Jacks - best cardio for weight loss

-Jumping Jacks Guide.
+Jumping Jack Guide.
 Photo: Aliaksandr Makatserchyk

 1. Stand with feet together, arms at sides.